 Health and Safety Practices

 Temperature checks and questionnaire given to clients

-Guests wear masks (not provided) when using our transportation, at check in and when gearing up
+Guests may wear masks (not provided) at check in and when gearing up

-Please limit the items you bring with you, either in the van or to the staging/gear area, to one bag containing small personal items, a change of clothing and a towel.
+Please limit the items you bring with you to the staging/gear area to one bag containing small personal items, a change of clothing and a towel

 Please call, email or chat with us for further details about how special measures, policies and procedures may affect your tour experience.
-Mahalo for you kokua.
+Mahalo for your kokua.

 You’re The Rappel Maui Hero.
 They’re the Rappel Maui Guides.
 Together You Can Do This Thing!

 If you aren’t familiar with rappelling, that’s no problem.
 Most visitors to Maui or Rappel Maui guests are not acquainted with rappelling, climbing or canyoneering.
 No worries; beginners welcome!
 Rappelling is an adventure for active couples, families, solo travelers and colleagues who relish the opportunity to explore places that are off the beaten path.
 It’s also a safe activity, thanks to your guides and other safety measures that go into the activity.